pegros/PEG_LIST/help/sfpegListCmp.md

 in various more user friendly variants (comma separated strings, list of badges, list of icons, list of avatars) with `iconName`, `variant`, `iconVariant` and `size` as type attributes.
+* `lookup` to display a lookup field with an automatic redirection link and an _on hover_ display of the compact layout (with `lookup` as type attribute to provide the record ID).

 See section further below for configuration examples.